mirkobronzi/bert_reranker/README.md

 ### Train the outlier detector

-To train the outlier detector (which is a sklearn model), you will need to generate the embedding first (see previous section).
+To train the outlier detector (which is a sklearn model), you will need to generate the embeddings first (see the previous section).

-One this is done, you can train the outliser model as:
+Once this is done, you can train the outlier detector model as:

     train_outlier_detector --embeddings=emb.npy --output=output --train-on-passage-headers